IGNF/Comp3D/doc_uni/obs.rst

 - *pt*: starting point of all baselines described in *.bas* file
 - optional parameters:

-  - *K*: factor to be applied squarred to the baselines' variance-covariance matrix; this amends for potential overestimation of the output precision given by the GNSS software
+  - *K*: factor to be applied squarred to the baselines' variance-covariance matrix; this amends for potential overestimation of the output precision given by the GNSS software (default: 1)
-  - :math:`h_{station}`: station height
+  - :math:`h_{station}`: station height (default: 0)

 The *.bas* file contains, for each point, its name, vector from the station, variance-covariance upper-half matrix, and, eventually, target height.
 Therefore, the protocol in *.bas* file is: